 The initial part of the two-phase climbing park proposal looked to secure access to Casket Quarry by having the city acquire the private and county land where the quarry is located, improve the existing parking lot and establish trails in and around the quarry.
 The second phase is for ice farming infrastructure on undeveloped, shorter, and lower-angled sections of cliff that will expand the climbing opportunities for intermediate and beginning climbers.
 The proposed ice farming system will be operated and managed by the Duluth Climbers Coalition.

-In early 2015, the Duluth City Council voted unanimously to support all the St. Louis River Corridor Initiative projects, including the proposed climbing park.
+In 2015, the Duluth City Council voted unanimously to support all the St. Louis River Corridor Initiative projects, including the proposed climbing park.
 Acquisition of the quarry by the City was accomplished in late 2015 (supported by a grant from the Access Fund).
 The mini-master planning process for the proposed park commenced in early 2016.
 The mini-master plan includes a significant climbing component, including ice farming.
 In May, 2016, the Duluth City Council voted unanimously to approve the plan and dedicate the property as Quarry Park.
 Since that time, the DCC has worked to develop and improve trails at the park, and to locate the century-old city water connection that originally supplied the quarrying operation.
 In 2017, this water line was unearthed—a critical step forward for ice farming.
 Currently, the DCC is engaged in developing climbing and site management agreements with the City and securing construction permits.
 Thanks to generous gifts and grants from Loll Designs, REI Co-op, and numerous other businesses and individuals, the project has been funded and construction is slated to begin in 2020.

 Quarry Park: An Inclusive Vision